There are a million ways AI can simplify the property buying and selling process for real estate agents and brokerages. Here's how and what's next.

 The BlockChain

-We can’t talk about the future of AI without considering the Blockchain.
 Smart contracts are one of the most exciting real estate-related inventions to come out of BlockChain technology.
 Smart contracts are designed to execute an agreement in an instant so that all parties will be immediately aware of the outcome without any extra human intervention.
 The idea is to make real estate transactions as simple and straightforward as any other online purchase.

 Don’t worry, machines aren’t coming to take our jobs.

 There is an innumerable amount of things AI can’t and won’t ever be able to do.
 Data can’t interpret the look on your client’s face when he finds his dream home.
-Critical Decision making and reading human emotion are human responsibilities.
+Critical decision making and reading human emotion are human responsibilities.

 Only humans can tell the story of a property and transmute the energy of a comfortable home.
 Artificial intelligence helps to take care of tedious tasks (like processing thousands of bits of information), so that real estate agents can focus on the personal and creative responsibilities of their role.